vladov3000/SchedulerChatBot/README.md

 7. Allow HTTPS Traffic
 8. Create

-### Connect to Google Cloud VM Instance and Enviroment Setup
+### Connect to and setup a Google Cloud VM Instance

 1. Connect > Dropdown > View gcloud command (Copy this)
 2. `gcloud auth login` in a new terminal